papers-in-systems/website/README.md

 # website

-this repo contains the [papersin.systems](https://papersin.systems) website
+This repo contains the [papersin.systems](https://papersin.systems) website

 ## How to: add a session